Polshkrev/gopolutils/docs/en-UK/fayl/read.md

 4. [ReadObject](#readobject)

 ### Types
 This module defines a few types to standardize reading a file.
+Due to the fact that a new serialization library has been released, all of the type aliases defined below are deprecated and will eventually be removed at a later version.

 #### Reader
 The reader type is designed to define an interface standardizing how a file reader function should be typed.
 As a first parametre, this function takes in a slice of bytes.
 This represents the file content.
 Typically, this is obtained through the [Read](#readfile) function in this module.
 As a second parametre, this function takes in a pointer to either a list or an object to serialize the content of the file.
 This type is aligned with the [json.Unmarshal](https://pkg.go.dev/encoding/json#Unmarshal) function in the standard library, as the usage is the same.